 The change has only been observed by a few.
 This Reddit thread notes that the initial change began in organic search on May 4th.
 But as May rolled on, more keen eyes took notice.
 The results are promising.
 CTR has improved, and if results continue to climb in a positive direction, the change could soon become permanent.
 One Redditor, Jonathan Jones, suggests that SEOs measure the CTR before the change took place and compare it with current results.
 So far, it seems as though the longer snippets make for a better CTR, in general.

 If the change becomes permanent, SEOs should expect to see positive results.
-Searchers like being informed, and longer snippets allows users to click through to a site that provides exactly the information they are looking for.
+Searchers like being informed and longer snippets allow users to click through to a site that provides exactly the information they are looking for.